<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Two Stories

 With a busy family, keeping an entire house “show ready” is often a challenge.
-In case of drop-in visitors, the main level is the area to focus on.
+In the case of drop-in visitors, the main level is the area to focus on.
 With bedrooms upstairs, no one will know that the kiddos didn’t make their beds or that they’ve unleashed a Lego apocalypse.

 Stairs: The Long and Short of It